teambit/docs/docs/tutorial/04-bit-account.md

 :::info Skipping this step

-You can skip this step and not sign up to bit.dev.
-Everything will still work normally and you can continue the tutorial, except you will later have to sign up and create a scope on bit.dev and then manually configure it as the default scope of components in your workspace before you export.
+**We do not recommend skipping this step**.
+Still, you can choose to skip this step and not sign up to Bit.dev.
+Everything in your local workspace will still work normally and you can continue the tutorial.
+But, before you export your components, you will still have to create a remote Scope on Bit.dev or choose to create and host your own remote Scope.
+Then, you will have to go back and [configuere your remote Scope as the default Scope in your workspace](https://harmony-docs.bit.dev/scope/set-up-remote-scope#configure-remotes-scopes-in-the-workspace).
+For simplicity we recommend following this step first so Bit can automate everything for you.
-If you sign up and create the scope now, Bit will automate this for you. **We do not recommend skipping this step**.
 :::

 ## Create a Bit.dev account